5 ★★★★★

 Peter Gill – The Voysey Inheritance (National Theatre), Tim Albery -The Flying Dutchman (Royal Opera House), Tony Harrison – Fram (National Theatre), Sean Holmes – Treasure Island (Royal Haymarket) Franscesca Zambello – La Bohème (Royal Albert Hall) Peter Gill – As Good A Time As Any Tony Harrison and Bob Crowley – Fram (National Theatre).

-Max has taught MA Theatre Directing at Mountview under the leadership of Peter James and Rebecca Frecknall for the past 8 years.
+Max has taught MA Theatre Directing at Mountview with Rebecca Frecknall under the leadership of Peter James for the past 8 years.

 Nominated Best Director in 2017 and 2020, Offies